rcl-ssl/docs/api/models.md

 # Model Classes

-This section contain the model classes for the RCL Renewal API.
+This section contain the model classes for the RCL SSL API.

 # AuthToken